zoumo4913/Zsim-DRAMsim3/README.md

    uint64_t GetBankMask() const;
    uint64_t GetRowMask() const;

+You can download DRAMsim3 from https://github.com/zoumo4913/DRAMsim3.git which is a changed version.
 Assuming that you have downloaded DRAMsim3 in location "mylocation" and run "make -j4" inside dramsim3 folder(generate libdramsim3.so).
 Now start Zsim part.